 This is a fantastic meal prep recipe, too — Make a big batch on the weekend, then enjoy it all week long!
 Have it as a side with veggies for lunch, top your tacos with it another night, and make Shrimp con Queso later that week!

-Ingredients for Smoked Queso
+Ingredients for Homemade Queso

 Here’s a quick overview of what you’ll need.
 Keep scrolling down to the printable recipe card for exact measurements!